-Our comprehensive portfolio of interaction management solutions span omnichannel contact centres, computer telephony integration (CTI), self-service, knowledge management, operator consoles, call recording and quality monitoring, media voice services and outbound diallers.
+Our comprehensive portfolio of interaction management solutions spans omni-channel contact centres, computer telephony integration (CTI), self-service, knowledge management, operator consoles, call recording and quality monitoring, media voice services, outbound diallers and real-time video collaboration.

 Supporting over 10,000 customers, in 120+ countries, Enghouse Interactive works within any local regulatory environment and supports any telephony technology, whether deployed on premise or in the cloud, ensuring that our customers can be reached by their customers - anytime, anywhere and via any channel.